The Bamboo Blonde: Plot

 While all of America assumes the couple has been reunited stateside, things are actually pretty touch-and-go with the couple, as each is coming from a different place and struggling to find their way.
 Their magnetic attraction to one-another merely complicates things at every turn.

 With the pair finally back in New York for a big finale, Eileen schemes a way to break them up, under the guise of throwing a $100,000 a ticket bond rally gala.
 Only then does Louise discover that rather than being the shy "farmboy" he had presented himself as being (while seeking to downplay to both her and his crew that he was instead a scion to a substantial Pennsylvania fortune) he is of the same social set as Eileen.
-Convinced her romance with Ransom is just a lark on his part, and determined to ruin any possibility of a match together, she gives her full vampy nighclub performance to the stuffy old money crowd.
-In spite of a surprisingly enthusiastic reception - certainly by the men in the crowd, young and old alike - she flees to the airport to put as many miles as she can between her and her nonplussed beau.
+Convinced her romance with Ransom is just a lark on his part, and determined to ruin any possibility of a match together, she gives her full vampy nightclub performance to the stuffy old money crowd.
+In spite of a surprisingly enthusiastic reception – certainly by the men in the crowd, young and old alike – she flees to the airport to put as many miles as she can between her and her nonplussed beau.

 When all commercial flights are grounded due to fog, she relents when Ransom offers to fly her instead.
 Deceiving her, he lands on the grounds of the family estate, where Louise is warmly embraced by Ransom's open-armed parents.
 After some humbling miscues on Ransom's part, the lovebirds' future together is finally assured.